Drop In on a Free Group Run, Ride or Hike

 This locally loved mountain biking organization has a full offering of weekly group rides that are all free and open to the public.
 Most rides happen weekly, April through September, on some of Boulder County's best trails.
 Beginners will want to try Knobby Wednesday, women who want to connect with other women riders will enjoy the Gurlz Ride, and intermediate to advanced riders will love the Trails & Ale ride, followed by a gathering at a local brewpub.
 On the second and fourth Thursdays of the month, they have Inclusion Rides specifically designed to create a safe space for anyone who identifies as a BIPOC (Black, Indigenous and people of color), Latinx, and their allies.
 In winter, they've started biweekly fat biking night rides!

-Full Cycle offers two morning options: Saturday Road Rides and Sunday Gravel Adventure Groups.
-Both groups provide the chance to make friends, demo new bikes (reserve first), discover off-the-beaten paths, drink free coffee and enjoy post-ride drink specials back at their hybrid bike shop/coffee and beer bar.
+Full Cycle offers group rides nearly every day of the week, from Tuesday morning casual rides to Sunday gravel rides.
+All rides provide the chance to make friends, demo new bikes (reserve first), discover off-the-beaten paths, drink free coffee and enjoy post-ride drink specials back at their hybrid bike shop/coffee and beer bar.

 With the Wednesday Morning Velo group, you can mix business with pleasure.
-The ride runs May–Sept. at 6:30am (6:45am after Labor Day).
+The ride runs May-Sept. at 6:30am.
 Each week, cyclists meet at Amante Coffee in North Boulder and divide into four groups with predetermined routes.
 (Choose the group/ride that best suits your needs.)
 Afterward, gather back at Amante for coffee and pastries provided by the sponsor to share stories and business cards.

 Drop-in Walking Groups